List of sources for the Crusades: Related histories and other works

 Other works of interest include Annales Romani, Historia ducum Venetorum, and those by Geoffrey the Lombard.
 (MGH Scriptores V, Runc.
 Vol II, p.
 494, Runc.
 Vol III, p.
 495).

 Byzantine, Frankish Greek and Cypriot sources on the Crusades

 The Byzantine Empire, subsequent Latin Empire of Constantinople, Frankish Greek states of the Frankokratia and the Kingdom of Cyprus offer a large number of sources on Crusades history, beginning with Alexios I Komnenos and his reign and continuing into the 14th century.
 Historiens grecs in RHC, edited by Carl B. Hase, includes translations of many of these documents as does Patrologia Graeco-Latina (MPG) and Corpus Scriptorum Historiae Byzantinae (CSHB).

 The Alexiad of Anna Komnene

 Anna Komnene (1083–1153) was a Byzantine princess and historian who wrote the seminal work The Alexiad in around 1148.
-The daughter of emperor Alexios I Komnenos, Anna's work covers the history of her father's reign and beyond, the years from 1081–1108.
+The daughter of emperor Alexios I Komnenos, Anna's work covers the history of her father's reign and beyond, the years from 1081 to 1108.
 The work comprises 15 books and is categorized as: